 As the retreat reached Somerville, "James Miller, about sixty-six years old, stood there awaiting the British.
-With him was a companion, and both fired with deadly effect, again and again, as the British marched by in the road below."
-32
+With him was a companion, and both fired with deadly effect, again and again, as the British marched by in the road below."32

 It is certainly true that the plural of anecdote is not data; a collection of such examples does not give us much evidence of the number of the guns in private hands.
-But it does raise serious questions as to whether it is credible that guns were scarce, when so many examples of non-militiamen turning out to fire at retreating British soldiers have been preserved.
+But it does raise serious questions as to whether it is credible that guns were scarce, when so many examples of nonmilitiamen turning out to fire at retreating British soldiers have been perserved.

-In addition, there were 3,733 militiamen who turned out along the road to Concord to fight against 1,800 British soldiers on April 19, 1775.33 It is possible that many of the Americans were not armed with guns-but if so, it raises the question of how a small number of farmers, who were, according to both Bellesiles and the British accounts, not skilled in warfare, managed to cause such destruction to the world's best trained army.
+In addition, there were 3,733 militiamen who turned out along the road to Concord to fight against 1,800 British soldiers on April 19, 1775.33 It is possible that many of the Americans were not armed with guns-but if so, it raises the question of how a small number of farmers, according to Bellesiles, not skilled in warfare, managed to cause such destruction to the world's best trained army.